 Henry Tawes, a middle-aged sheriff in a rural Tennessee town, is usually the first man to criticize others for their bad behavior.
 Miserable in his marriage, Henry falls in love with teenage Alma, who is the daughter of local criminal.

 Henry Tawes is the sheriff in a small town in Tennessee.
-A man of strong moral fibre he is always quick to judge others and follows the law zealously.
-Then he meets Alma, a young beautiful girl who turns his world upside down.
-Unable to ignore his feelings he starts having an affair with her.
-But in a small town nothing is secret for long Written by
+A man of strong moral fiber, he is always quick to judge others and follows the law zealously.
+Then he meets Alma McCain, a beautiful young girl who turns his world upside down.
+Unable to ignore his feelings, he starts an affair with her.
+But in a small town nothing is secret for long.Written by

 Mattias Pettersson <email@example.com>

 23 of 28 people found this review helpful.

 Was this review helpful to you?

 | Report this